 7.3 Rear view mirrors are not allowed.

 7.4 Floor and firewall must be complete in the driver’s compartment.
 Minimum 0.125 inch aluminum, or 0.060 inch steel, complete floor pan required.
 No interior sheet metal can be higher than or enclose a standard window opening.
 Sheet metal in the driver’s compartment must be horizontal from the top of the driver shaft tunnel to the right side door bars or angle from the top of the drive shaft tunnel upwards to the top of the right side door bars.
 Driver must be able to exit the racecar from both sides.

-7.5.1 Must be OEM and must remain within original bolt pattern for type of frame used.
+7.5.1 Must be OEM and remain within original bolt pattern for type of frame used.
 Center link must match frame.
 Inner and outer tie rod end and adjustment sleeve may be replaced with a heim end and steel tube.